 The final weeks of the redistricting process included a series of live line drawing meetings where the public continued to have opportunities to call in with public input, utilize Commission feedback form as well as other ways to participate in the process.
-In total the Commission received XX of public input including a breakdown of:
+In total the Commission received 36,817 items of public input from the following sources.
+(For more statistics and a searchable database of all input items, go to wedrawthelines.ca.gov.)